mobiwek61/threejs_4cspace/threejs_3-trash/README.md

+### this project was replace by one created with vite -vanilla without using react.js as this one does.
+It does not need react.js.

 ### The following README created right on this codespace box by:
 `npm create vite@latest three3b -- --template react-ts`
 ---------- begin readme segment --------------